LSeu-Open/VLMScoreEngine/README.md

 To help us refine and improve VLMScoreEngine during this beta phase, we actively encourage user feedback, bug reports, and contributions to help us refine and improve LLMScoreEngine.
 Please feel free to [open an issue](https://github.com/LSeu-Open/LLMScoreEngine/issues) or [contribute](CONTRIBUTING.md) to the project.
 Make sure to respect the [Code of Conduct](CODE_OF_CONDUCT.md).

+>[!IMPORTANT]
+> This repository is a fork of the [LLMScoreEngine](https://github.com/LSeu-Open/LLMScoreEngine), reoriented to score Vision Language Models (VLMs) instead of Large Language Models (LLMs).

 ## Project Structure

 ```text